 share this post

-It’s a very fulfilling healthy breakfast shake, loaded with protein, fiber, and only 5.8 grams of net carbs per serving.
+It’s a very fulfilling healthy breakfast shake, loaded with protein, fiber, and few carbs.

 If you love chocolate you must try the combo of chocolate and raspberries!
 It’s an explosive combination that never disappoints.